strongloop/node-foreman/README.md

 ## Forward Proxy

-Local development and testing has huge advantages, but sometimes one needs to test web applications agains their real-world domain name.
+Local development and testing has huge advantages, but sometimes one needs to test web applications against their real-world domain name.
 Editing `/etc/hosts` is a pain however, and error prone.

 Node Foreman can start up an HTTP forward proxy which your browser can route requests through.